Genius Hour Guidebook 2nd Edition Footnote Links

 Appendix A: Frequently Asked Questions

-4 http://tinyurl.com/GHHydraulicsBlog (be sure to read the comments too).
+4 https://tinyurl.com/GHHydraulicsBlog (be sure to read the comments too).

-5 Watch Ewan’s TEDx talk: http://tinyurl.com/TEDProblemFinders
+5 Watch Ewan’s TEDx talk: https://tinyurl.com/TEDProblemFinders

-6 Sylvia’s post: http://tinyurl.com/over-structure
+6 Sylvia’s post: https://tinyurl.com/over-structure

 Appendix B: Genius Hour Resources & Lesson Plans

 5 You may want to watch a few more inspirational videos listed in Chapter 2 over the next few days and keep adding to the list before Step 3 (developing the inquiry questions).
 This will probably depend on how many ideas the students were able to generate.
-We like to spend a few weeks on Steps 1 and 2 (getting inspired and brainstorming), so do not feel like you need to rush to the part where they develop their own questions.
+We like to spend a few weeks on Steps 1 and 2 (inspire, wonder), so do not feel like you need to rush to the part where they develop their own questions.
 We also recommend going outside for a nature walk, if that is an option.
 Students can record questions and wonders and add them to the Genius Hour Wonder Wall too.

 8 Thank you, Kam Grewal, for sharing with us your idea of using picture books to teach questioning.

 Appendix C: Genius Hour Reading List for Educators